xujinlai/blog/_posts/2014-05-25-tips-of-installing-cloudera.md

 Because we have not used the DNS resolving service in our cluster, we have to set the `hosts` file manually.\\
 And then use the `scp` tools to copy the file to the slaves.

-However, there is a easy solution to solve the problem, WINS.
+However, there is an easy solution to solve the problem, WINS.
 WINS is a service for Windows OS to resolve the IP by the hostnames of the VMs.\\
 And I decide to use this service to easily build **the hostname to IP service**.